Vanditjain32001/AWS-Lamda-Serverless-Deploy/README.md

-# Deploy Your Function on AWS Lambda For Serverless Framework
+# Deploy Your Functions on AWS Lambda For Serverless Framework